Does this page look plain and unstyled?

 I guess I am what people think of as the stadard accessibility guy.
 I got into accessibility and feel so strongly about it since I have a disability.
 You are far from alone at the bottom of the pit, the University recently redeigned the website (with some veery high priced consultants) and it is only marginally accessible - when I asked for some accessibility changes I heard things like the following: I asked why the sjkip link was hidden and only visible if css was turned off, I was told that only blind people used them and that since they were blind they would not have css turned on.
 They also made the argument that since ie5 represented 2-4 percent nationally we could not improve accessibility or use standards compliant code.
 Keep up the good fight.

-6. John Faulds wrote:
+So says John Faulds

 It started for me not long after I began taking an interest in standards-driven design in general.
 I kept seeing icons or links that said CSS, HTML, 508 & WAI on people’s sites.